 Some of the people that work in voice acting are just as talented, passionate, and prolific as the “we get to see their face” actors that work today.
 As a brief example, Frank Welker is among one of the hardest working people in show business if you consider the sheer amount of work that he does, right next to Samuel L. Jackson in terms of the breadth of his work.
 And yet some of you might be asking yourselves who Frank Welker is.

 You know of him if you don’t know about him.
 He does damn near every cartoon animal voice that there is, and he does it well.
 But we never see his face, and so we only have our ears on which to rely.
-We have been indoctrinated by a culture that was hard pressed to even credit voice actors (Mel Blanc changed that) and where one needs not only a keen ear, but to do research to discover the rich tapestry that lies within the vocalization of our beloved works of animation.
+We have been indoctrinated by a culture that was hard pressed to even credit voice actors (a change brought on by the legendary Mel Blanc) and where one needs not only a keen ear, but to do research to discover the rich tapestry that lies within the vocalization of our beloved works of animation.

 To which I will segue into Harry Shearer.
 As most are likely to now know, he is leaving the Simpsons.
 Everything is either speculation or “he said she said” at this moment, so I won’t add to the rumor mills, but I will say that the real and lasting effects of this change are momentous, and may have a domino effect.

-I say all of this to demonstrate that while I am not against the Simpsons, I am against what it has become, especially as an enterprise, and Harry Shearer likely is as well.
+All of this is to say that while I am not against the Simpsons, I am against what it has become, especially as an enterprise.
 This is the true showcase of voice acting talent being marginalized.
 These voices and their cartoon representations are among the most recognized icons of our culture, and yet they are being derided by the powers that be.

 Voice actors have obviously come a long way, though I had thought they had come further than to necessitate a squabble between a studio and one of the most recognized voices in America.
 Could I be wrong?
 Maybe Mr. Shearer was a jerk.
 And yet history already tells a different story, given the industry’s** penchant for treating voice talent so poorly.
 The information we have suggests that Shearer is justified in feeling as he does, and I’m inclined to believe his side.